Do I have to pay for midwifery care?

 Is midwifery legal in BC?

 Yes it is.
 Midwifery has been regulated through the Health Professions Act by the College of Midwives of British Columbia (CMBC) since 1998.
 The title “midwife” is protected and its use by anyone other than a Registered Midwife is illegal.
-Midwifery services are available to women throughout Canada, with the exception of PEI, Nunavut and the Yukon.
+Midwifery services are available to families throughout most parts of Canada.

 How do I know if midwifery care is right for me?